dcastil/tailwind-merge/README.md

 ): TailwindMerge
 ```

 Function to create merge function with custom config.
-Here you get more control over the config than in [`extendTailwindMerge`](#extendtailwindmerge).
+Use this function instead of [`extendTailwindMerge`](#extendtailwindmerge) if you don't need the default config or want more control over the config.

 You need to provide a function which resolves to the config tailwind-merge should use for the new merge function.
 You can either extend from the default config or create a new one from scratch.